-TIMET reported higher sales in 2004 as compared to 2003, and operating income improved from \$5.4 million to \$35.3 million, in part due to the net effects of a 28% increase in sales volumes of mill products, a 13% increase in sales volumes of melted products (ingot and slab) and an 11% increase in melted TIMET's mill product average selling prices product average selling prices. were positively affected by the weakening of the U.S. dollar compared to the British pound sterling and the euro, and were negatively impacted by changes in customer and product mix.
+TIMET reported higher sales in 2004 as compared to 2003, and operating income improved from a \$6.0 million loss in 2003 to \$43.1 million of income in 2004, in part due to the net effects of a 28% increase in sales volumes of mill products, a 13% increase in sales volumes of melted products (ingot and slab) and an 11% increase in melted product average selling prices.
+TIMET's mill product average selling prices were positively affected by the weakening of the U.S. dollar compared to the British pound sterling and the euro, and were negatively impacted by changes in customer and product mix.
 The increase in sales volumes for mill and melted products is principally the result of greater market demands and share gains.
 As discussed above, a substantial portion of TIMET's business is derived from the commercial aerospace industry, and sales of titanium to that market sector generally precede aircraft deliveries by about one year.
 Therefore, TIMET's 2004 sales benefited significantly from the increase in production of large commercial aircraft scheduled for delivery in 2005.

 TIMET's operating results in 2004 includes income in the first quarter of \$1.9 million related to a change in TIMET's vacation policy.
 TIMET's operating results comparisons were also favorably impacted by improved plant operating rates, which increased from 56% in 2003 to 73% in 2004, and TIMET's continued cost management efforts.
-TIMET's operating results comparisons were negatively impacted by relative changes in TIMET's LIFO inventory reserves, which reduced TIMET's operating income in 2004 by \$19.2 million as compared with 2003, as well as higher costs for raw materials (scrap and alloys) and energy.
-TIMET's operating results in 2003 include (i) a \$6.8 million charge related to the termination of TIMET's purchase and sale agreement with Wyman-Gordon and (ii) a \$1.7 million reduction in its accrual for a previously-reported product liability matter.
+TIMET's operating results comparisons were negatively impacted by higher costs for raw materials (scrap and alloys) and energy.
+TIMET's operating results in 2003 include (i) a \$6.8 million charge related to the termination of TIMET's purchase and sale agreement with Wyman-Gordon and (ii) a \$1.7 million reduction in its accrual for a previouslyreported product liability matter.
 TIMET's operating results in 2004 were also negatively affected by higher accruals for employee incentive compensation.